vdaubry/vdaubry.github.io/_posts/2014-10-19-setup-a-jekyll-blog.markdown

 TL;DR :

 You want to start a personal blog, keep it simple and have a nice visual result?
-In this article we will see how to set up a blog with [jekyll](http://jekyllrb.com/), add a good looking nice theme, and host it on [github pages](https://pages.github.com/)
+In this article we will see how to set up a blog with [jekyll](http://jekyllrb.com/), add a good looking theme, and host it on [github pages](https://pages.github.com/)

 This is the first article of my blog, so it seems a perfect subject to explain how I set it up (and by the way, you are already seeing the final result, so if you don't like it, you can skip this ;)